Soccer cards are selling for record prices following sustained interest from a growing number of collectors in 2021.

 Many soccer players don’t have a true ‘rookie card’, such was the popularity of sticker sets in the 1970’s, 80’s and 90’s.

 This all changed at the turn of the millennium, with the hobby picking up steam in the last decade especially.
-Promising soccer players like Youssoufa Moukoko now have multiple RCs released over the course of a year, including autos and rare parallels.
+Promising soccer players like Youssoufa Moukoko now have multiple RCs released over the course of a year.
+These include autos and rare parallels.

-Grading has helped to provide some separation at the upper end, and prices have started to follow suit over the last few years.
+Grading has helped to provide some separation at the upper end.
+Prices have started to follow suit over the last few years.

 A Growing Market for Soccer Collectibles